bonn0062/GSoD/absolute_beginners_outline.rst

   numpy.reshape()

 will give a new shape to an array without changing the data.
+Just remember that when you use the reshape method, the array you want to produce needs to have the same number of elements as the original array.
+If you start with an array with 12 total elements, you'll need to make sure that your new array also has a total of 12 elements.

 For example: